JabRef/blog.jabref.org/_posts/2024-08-12-AI-chatting.md

 - "Enable AI functionality in JabRef": by default it is turned off, so you need to check this option, if you want to use the new AI features
 - "AI provider": you can choose either OpenAI, Mistral AI, or Hugging Face
-- "Chat model": choose the model you like (for OpenAI we recommend `gpt-4o-mini`, as it the cheapest and fastest)
+- "Chat model": choose the model you like (for OpenAI we recommend `gpt-4o-mini`, as to date, it is the cheapest and fastest, although we also recommend to look up the prices from time to time, as they are subject to change)
 - "API token": here you write your API token
 - "Expert settings": here you can change the parameters that affect how AI will generate your answers.
 If you don't understand the meaning of those settings, don't worry!
 We have experimented a lot and found the best parameters for you!
 But if you are curious, then you can refer to [user documentation]()